Dracula: Plot

-Everyone stays at Seward's asylum as the men begin to hunt Dracula.
-Van Helsing finally reveals that vampires can only rest on earth from their homeland.
+The group move to Seward's asylum, and Van Helsing explains that they must destroy the boxes of earth to weaken Dracula's power.
 Dracula communicates with Seward's patient, Renfield, an insane man who eats vermin to absorb their life force.
 After Dracula learns of the group's plot against him, he uses Renfield to enter the asylum.
-He secretly attacks Mina three times, drinking her blood each time and forcing Mina to drink his blood on the final visit, cursing her to become a vampire after her death unless Dracula is killed.
+He secretly attacks Mina three times, drinking her blood before forcing her to drink his on the final visit, thereby cursing her to become a vampire after death.
 The men discover that Dracula has distributed his boxes of earth around various properties in London.
-After sterilizing most of the distributed boxes, the group fails to trap the Count in his Piccadilly house and learns that Dracula is fleeing to his castle in Transylvania with his last box.
+After sterilizing most of the boxes, the group fail to trap the Count in his Piccadilly house and learns that Dracula is fleeing to his castle in Transylvania with his last box.
 Using hypnosis, Van Helsing exploits Mina's faint psychic connection to Dracula to track his movements and they pursue, guided by Mina.

 In Galatz, Romania, the hunters split up.
 Van Helsing and Mina go to Dracula's castle, where the professor destroys the vampire women.
 Harker and Holmwood pursue Dracula's boat on the river, while Morris and Seward follow them on land.
 Dracula's box is loaded onto a wagon by Romani men; the hunters attack and rout the Romani.
 Harker decapitates Dracula as Morris stabs him in the heart.
 Dracula crumbles to dust, freeing Mina from her vampiric curse.
 Morris is mortally wounded in the fight against the Romani.
 He dies, at peace knowing that Mina is saved.
 A note by Jonathan Harker seven years later states that the Harkers have a son, named Quincey after their friend.